Life Versus Survival in “Tangerine”

 In the midst of the Greek debt crisis and Syriza’s initial attempt to defend the country from extreme austerity measures, Chris Giles wrote derisively in the Financial Times of the “problem child Greece.”
 [1] The grown-ups of the Troika, he asserted, are at a loss on how to cope with Greece’s toddler-like antics.
 The EU was united in considering Syriza’s behavior to be a “tantrum.”
 The only division among the camps was how to treat this deviant youngster.
 The options were either to act the disciplinarian, imposing further austerity, to patronizingly “treat them like grown ups,” presumably by modeling a stoic patience until the country collapsed and caved in, or to admit that they never wanted to “parent” Greece in the first place, and to “put the naughty child up for adoption” (i.e., exclude).
 This understanding of maturity—insisting that there is no alternative to harsh austerity for ordinary people (as large financial institutions are bailed out)—has become dominant in our moment.

-Here, I want to make the claim that Tangerine — a film that follows Sin-di — an African American transgender prostitute on her first day out of jail, as she pursues her cheating pimp boyfriend and his lover through the streets of West Hollywood — offers a counter-discourse to this pervasive cultural narrative.
-A collaboration between director/writers Sean S. Baker and Chris Bergoch and amateur transgender actors Kitana Kiki Rodriguez and Mya Taylor, allows for galvanizing, child-like, experiment and encounter with the everyday microclimates of austerity.
-The highly psychogeographic film maps urban space as simultaneously the site of tragic closure and utopian openings subject to the logic of the dérive.
-Contributing to this experimental, DiY feel, Tangerine is filmed exclusively with cell phones, giving it a grainy and jumpy look that suits its alternatingly frantic, lush, and squalid tonalities.
+Here, I want to make the claim that Tangerine—a film that follows Sin-di, a Black transgender sex worker on her first day out of jail (which also happens to be Christmas eve), as she pursues her cheating pimp boyfriend and his lover through the streets of West Hollywood—brilliantly presents an alternative to this pervasive cultural narrative.
+A collaboration of director/writers Sean S. Baker and Chris Bergoch with amateur transgender actors Kitana Kiki Rodriguez and Mya Taylor, this psychogeographic film maps Los Angeles as the site of tragic closure and utopian openings, as it follows our protagonists on a day-long dérive.
+Contributing to this experimental, diy feel, Tangerine is filmed exclusively with cell phones, giving it a grainy and jumpy look that suits its alternatingly frantic, lush, and squalid moods.

-The events of the film take place on Christmas Eve, and this sets up the refusal of normative familial sentimentality and its replacement by Sin-di and her best friend Alexandra’s frenetic journey through the city.
 The film begins with the two women at a shop called Donut Time where Alexandra lets drop that Sin-di’s boyfriend Chester has been sleeping around while she’s been in jail (it later turns out that she actually went to jail for having agreed to hold his drugs).
 After a moment of hesitation, Sin-di decides to confront Chester and Dinah, the white “fish” (cis woman), he’s been sleeping with.
-At this moment, as at every other juncture in the film where Sin-di decides to pursue Chester and Dinah, it is clear that in addition to being motivated by anger, Sin-di’s quest is a way to counter the threat of stasis in the impoverished terrain that circumscribes the small urban zone she inhabits (implicitly, the only place in the city offering relative safety and survival for transgender prostitutes).
-The film, in fact, is driven by Sin-di’s refusal to passively accept the conditions of stark survival.
-Her galvanized presence, at times, is fueled by violence, squalor, debasement, and pettiness; however, her activity is the film’s primary source of friendship, love, and eros, pointing to the film’s insistence that she and her companions are entitled to demand more than bare life.
+At this moment, as at every other juncture in the film where Sin-di decides to pursue Chester and Dinah, it is clear that in addition to being motivated by anger, Sin-di’s quest is a way to counter the threat of stasis and poverty that surrounds her.
+The film, in fact, is driven by Sin-di’s refusal to passively accept conditions of stark survival.
+Her galvanized presence, at times, is fueled by violence, debasement, and pettiness; however, her activity is a source of friendship, love, and eros, pointing to the film’s insistence that she and her companions are entitled to demand more than bare life.
 This summons to mind a graffiti from the 1968 Paris uprisings: “Beautiful, maybe not, but O how charming: life versus survival.”

-The framing of the over-determined events of Christmas Eve is a key example of Tangerine’s counter-discursive stand against a hegemonic rhetoric privileging maturity, realism, austerity, and paternal themes.
-Rather than capitulating to the demoralizing realities of poverty and oppression in the name of “growth,” the characters mine the microclimates of their environment for moments of agency, reciprocity and utopian transcendence.
-Alexandra’s potentially depressing performance of “Toyland” in a near-empty club unexpectedly becomes one of these utopian moments, in which the characters are lit up by a child-like enchantment in, as the lyrics go, “little girl and boy land.”
+The characters here are presented as “immature,” but this childlike belief in their own worthiness is their superpower, rather than something they need to fix.
+Sin-di and Alexandra never capitulate to demoralizing realities of poverty and oppression.
+They never “change” and “grow,” as in a disciplinary bourgeois movie.
+Instead, they mine the microclimates of their environment for moments of agency, reciprocity and transcendence.
+Alexandra’s potentially depressing performance of “Toyland” in a near-empty club unexpectedly becomes one of these utopian moments, in which the characters are lit up by a child-like enchantment, free from transphobia and poverty in, as the lyrics go, “little girl and boy land.”
 The general jumpiness of the film fades away and the scene becomes still and warmly lit, basking in Alexandra’s smooth voice.
 Sin-di harnesses all her restless energy and attention to fix an admiring gaze on her friend and this moment of recognition seems to project both women out of the frantic and wearying struggle that we have witnessed throughout the day.
-This respite is momentary but it is clear that this is no squalid surrogate for heteronormative family bliss, but rather a promise of a world of what Kristin Ross calls “communal luxury.”
+This respite is momentary, but it promises a world of what Kristin Ross calls “communal luxury.”
 Rather than “maturity,” it is the characters’ child-like spontaneity, scrappiness and imaginativeness that allows this reprieve from austerity’s mean streets.

-This temporality counters the “adult,” “mature,” tyrannical history of the victors with the spontaneous, ephemeral, future-oriented history of class struggle.
-In this “secret heliotropism,” we can make out the lineaments of an untapped representational strategy countering the spectacular and entropic culture industry, whose logic of defeatism and resignation makes it another cop, keeping us all at bay.
+This temporality counters “adult,” “mature,” tyrannical history of the victors with the spontaneous, ephemeral, future-oriented history of class struggle.
+In this “secret heliotropism,” Tangerine‘s hopeful, genderqueer horizon counters a defeated logic of “maturity” designed to promote passivity and entropy.

 Works Cited